 The service was very good and just what I would expect from British Airways; professional, slick, and appropriately British.
 They went above and beyond to meet the needs of the passengers.

 As part of the Club World service, you are entitled to priority check-in and boarding, plus shorter queues at security.
 This is a great time-saving bonus, and I found it particularly beneficial as it maximizes your time in the lounge.
 The shorter queues at security are very useful, particularly in the US, as American security is so thorough.

 Upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
 I choose the latter since drinking alcohol on a plane gives me headaches.
 Shortly after takeoff, I received a refreshing hot towel.
 I was also served a soft drink (with ice and lemon) and a small bag containing an assortment of cold salted and roasted nuts.

-Soon thereafter (around 11 am local time), dinner was offered, all served on a single tray.
-Food was ok and definitely much better as compared to the food offered on our previous Club World experience on the A380.
+Soon thereafter (around 11:00 am local time), dinner was offered, all served on a single tray.
+The food was ok and definitely much better as compared to the food offered on our previous Club World experience on the A380.

 - smoked salmon mille-feuille